 … as you will read all over the internet, Lie Neilsen make the creme-de-la-creme of modern bench planes and according to universal consensus these planes will work “out of the box” without any fettling.
 Lie Neilsen says:

 This is exactly the tolerances specified by the the engineers who came up with the BS standard all those years ago, so I guess they knew what they were on about.

 Does it really matter?

 quite possibly not, however, it is not difficult to get Lie Neilsen levels of flatness with your el-cheapo ebay plane, and you can read the next thrilling instalment to find out how.

-If you are in a hurry to get your old plane working you are just as well to skip this stage and go straight to sharpening your blade – the sharpening step obviously can’t be skipped and may well be sufficient on its own to get the plane working well enough.
+If you are in a hurry to get your old plane working you are just as well to skip this stage and go straight to sharpening your blade.
+The sharpening step obviously can’t be skipped and may well be sufficient on its own to get the plane working well enough.
 You can always come back to the flattening step if you are not happy with the results.